Old Pueblo Knitters

 Chemo Caps - Kristine Treadwell

-Since none of the scarves that we offer to the military are regulation, we have a wider range of color choices; although if you are knitting with men in mind, dark colors are always a good choice.
+OPK supplies scarves to the military for Operation Gratitude.
+The scarves that we offer to the military are not regulation, so we have a wider range of color choices; although if you are knitting with men in mind, dark colors are always a good choice; although if you are knitting with men in mind, dark colors are always a good choice.
 When making a scarf, use any pattern you like.
-Keep the size range within 6-7" x 50" max.
+Keep the size range within 6-7" x 50" maximum.
 Operation Gratitude fills the $11 size flat rate US Post box with goodies from home.
 They always include a hand-written note and would like to include a hand-made item, such as our scarves.
 If you would like more information about them, visit their website at www.operationgratitude.com.
 I will collect all scarves made this year at our October meeting.
 Also, please take the time to prepare several Christmas cards, thanking our military personnel for their service.
 They will need lots of cards for their fall mailing effort.
 Thank you as always.

 It's never too early to begin to make new sweaters, mittens, gloves, and scarves for the children at Rocky Ridge -- Navajo and Hopi children need warm clothing.